benmerckx/asys/README.md

 trace(@await FileSystem.exists(path));
 ```

-There other shortcuts for working with futures and surprises which you can find in the [tink_core documentation](https://github.com/haxetink/tink_core).
+There other shortcuts for working with futures and promises which you can find in the [tink_core documentation](https://github.com/haxetink/tink_core).

 #### Currently implemented